 - Preheat oven to 400 F. In an 8 X 10 inch pan, add the sliced mushrooms, diced onions, and sliced sausage.
 Toss to mix.

-- Pour in 1 ½ Tbsp olive oil and sprinkle the sea salt, garlic powder, oregano, and paprika over top and toss to distribute.
+- Pour in 1 ½ tablespoon olive oil and sprinkle the sea salt, garlic powder, oregano, and paprika over top and toss to distribute.

 - While the goat cheese is baking, cook the pasta according to the package directions.
 Try to cook it al dente so the noodles are a little firmer which makes it easier to toss in the sauce.
 Reserve ½ cup of the pasta water before draining.